udaiveer-singh/Data-Analysis-Projects/README.md

-# CODSOFT
+# CODSOFT PROJECTS
-In this repository i have completed all the tasks given in the codsoft internship.
+In this repository i have completed all the tasks given in the codsoft training.